Cutoff Scores for Texas National Merit Semifinalists and Commended Scholars

 Top College Majors for Smart Students

-The most popular college majors of interest for Houston’s brightest graduates are engineering, bioscience.
+The most popular college majors of interest for Houston’s brightest graduates are computer science, engineering, and bioscience.
 However, more than 50% of students did not indicate a preference or complete the form.

 (A student’s intended major is designated by the three digit code in front of their name in the table below.
 Click here for the full description of these college majors.)